 We separate the practical (and practicable!) skills, learning tune patterns with the left hand and rhythm grooves with the right.
 Then, combining hands, we use postural awareness to build tension-free and efficient playing techniques – key to future success in learning.

 Students like my holistic approach.
 I sneak theory in painlessly, a tune at a time.
 Learn ten tune progressions in any key and you’ve explored most chord possibilities for that key.
 What seemed terrifyingly mysterious before becomes familiar and you grow mightier as a musician with every tune you learn!

 Students from the U.S., Canada, Australia, the Caribbean, Central America and Europe have worked online with me.
-With some it’s as little as one or two lessons but with others like Lia, it’s been seven years!
+With some it’s only a few lessons but with others like Lia, it’s been seven years.
 Finding a mutually awake time with my Aussie student was tricky but we didn’t let that stop us.
 I use my iPhone to record tunes as I play them during the lesson and email them before we’re done.